QuintineSimba/A-B-Testing-Marketing---SQL/README.md

 ## Overview

+The business wants to know if ads actually work, and if so, under what conditions?
 This project uses a marketing A/B test dataset of 588,101 users split into two groups: one shown real ads, one shown a public service announcement (PSA) used as a control.
 The data captures whether each user converted, how many ads they saw, and when they saw the most ads (day of week and hour).
 There is no time period attached to the raw data, but the scale of it, nearly 600,000 users, suggests a campaign run over several weeks.
-The business question: did the ads actually work, and if so, under what conditions?

 Full SQL Code: [ab_testing_project.sql](marketing_ab_testing_project.sql)